Simhyeon/r4d/docs/macro_syntax.md

 non-double-quoted comma will change the number or content of arguments.
 If desirable content includes unbalanced parentheses or commas, enclose the body with string literal with the syntax of ```\* TEXT GOES HERE *\```, yet literal inside macro body will printed as is.
-Or put escacpe character before ending parenthesis, though this won't work in macro definition.
+Or put escape character before ending parenthesis, though this won't work in macro definition.

 ```